 We awoke the next day to icebergs in the water around us and towering waterfalls on the steep walls of Tracy Arm.
 We took zodiacs out to Sawyer Glacier and got to witness it calving (big ice chunks falling into the water).
 Harbor seals and harbor porpoises peeked at us from the water.
-Later we sailed out to Frederick Sound and spent some time watching a few humpback whales.
+Later we sailed out to Frederick Sound and spent some time whale watching Alaska by watching a few humpback whales.
 It was so peaceful seeing their rhythmic diving and flukes rise out of the water.
 And we were treated to one whale’s acrobatics as it jumped out the water and flipped on its side.

 Each day aboard the Wilderness Discoverer was full of choices.
 There was yoga every day at 7am, which my mom and I attended religiously.
 Then a buffet breakfast, followed by the first activity of the day.
 Most days we had a choice; there were kayaking intro classes, guided kayak tours, open time for kayaking or paddleboarding on your own, short hikes, long hikes, full-day hikes, zodiac rides and even snorkeling.
 You can really choose to be as active as you wish.
 Some highlights for me were: stand-up paddleboarding (just me and the paddleboard out on the ocean felt so peaceful, and the mountain views were spectacular) and the hike to Baird Glacier, a valley glacier who’s hike includes a lovely mix of mosses, sand, stones and fledgling spruce.
 At this stop, a group that went out before ours got to see a wolverine out on the glacier, a very rare sight!
 My family and I took full advantage of our time on board, signing up and doing much of what was offered, like visiting Chief Shakes house in Wrangell and walking to the petroglyph beach there, playing trivia night (we took first place!), snorkeling and spending lots of time in the Wilderness Discoverer’s hot tub with margaritas.